boite/openpgp-usage/docs/genkey-with-detached-identity.md

     me@box:~$

+## Make the exported public key (certificate) available for publishing

+Having exported an ASCII armoured public key certificate in the previous step, you may want to make it available to your correspondents or to the public.

+    me@box:~$ mv pubcert_F1829BDBB6B64480.asc /media/unsafe/

 ## Remove the backup secret keyring from the daily-use USB stick

 GnuPG creates backups of the keyrings and the backup of the secret keyring must